openwdl/wdl/versions/development/SPEC.md

 #### container (**Required**)

 The container key must accept one ore more locations which inform the engine where to retrieve a container image to execute the task.
-It is expected that each container image provided are identical, and will MUST the same final results when the task is run.
+It is expected that all container images provided are identical.
+They MUST produce the same final results when the task is run.
 It is the responsibility of the individual execution engine to define the specific image sources which it supports, and to determine which image is the "best" one to use at runtime.
 Defining multiple images enables greater portability across a broad range of execution environments.

 Container source locations should use the syntax defined by the individual container repository.
 For example an image defined as `ubuntu:latest` would conventionally refer a docker image living on `DockerHub`, while an image defined as `quay.io/bitnami/python` would refer to a `quay.io` repository.